Solidago rigida

 Solidago rigida, known by the common names stiff goldenrod and stiff-leaved goldenrod, is a North American plant species in the family Asteraceae.
 It has a widespread distribution in Canada and the United States, where it is found primarily east of the Rocky Mountains.
 It is typically found in open, dry areas associated with calcareous or sandy soil.
 Habitats include prairies, savannas, and glades.

 Description

 Soliadgo rigida is a tall, leafy perennial.
 Its leathery leaves are large for a goldenrod, reaching 3–6 cm wide and 8–20 cm long.
 It produces heads of yellow flowers in the late summer and fall.
 Its fruit is a wind-dispersed achene.

+Galls

+This species is host to the following insect induced galls: